-Moving House UK 2019 - the Complete Checklist
+Moving House in the UK - the Complete Checklist

 Moving home may be stressful, but our handy checklist is here to make it as painless as possible.
 We’ve written out everything you’ll need to be ready for the big move, complete with plenty of info and links to resources that will help you get the job done.

 Moving house is simple right?
 Who needs a moving checklist?
 You get a few friends to help, grab a few boxes, and bing-bang-boom you have a new address.